TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 }
 ```

-* This looks like a class with methods to TypeScript rather than the collection of standalone functions it's intended to be
+This looks like a class with methods to TypeScript, rather than the collection of standalone functions it's intended to be.
+To be fair, it would look like a class with methods to any human reading the code too.

-* The clients destructure the object and call the functions.
-That's a bad idea with the a real object, because the this point gets lost.
-* Solution was to add type annotations so that it's clear there's no use of this
+The `useVirtualScroll` clients use destructuring to extract the values and functions from the object.
+That's a bad idea with a real instance-of-a-class object, because the `this` point gets lost.
+The solution is to add additional type annotations so that it's clear there's no use of `this`.

 ```ts
 export interface VirtualScrollState {